Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 ● A vast number of physical problems and illnesses associated with intravenous administration (e.g. abscesses at injection sites, collapsed veins, DVT, contraction of bloodborne diseases, cellulitis, punctured artery (9)

-Long term use, abuse or addiction to opiates can also cause cognitive impairment and depression.
+Long-term use, abuse or addiction can also cause cognitive impairment and depression.

 Opiate withdrawal should never be attempted without first consulting with a physician or addiction specialist.
-There is a chance that if you are addicted to high levels of strong opiates that your withdrawal symptoms could become life-threatening.
-This is especially true for those that have had opiate dependence for a substantial period.
+There is a chance that if you are addicted to high levels of strong opiates, your withdrawal symptoms could become life-threatening.
+This is especially true for those who have had a dependence for a substantial period.

 Severe withdrawal symptoms or acute withdrawal can be dangerous.
 Symptoms such as imbalanced electrolytes, rapid heart rate and seizures can put your life at risk.
-It is for this reason that it is recommended that individuals who have a long term or heavy addiction to opiates attend a drug rehab centre for medical opiate detox.
+It is for this reason that it is recommended that individuals who have a long-term or heavy addiction attend a drug rehab centre for medical opiate detox.
 This is clinically proven to be the safest way with a chronic opiate problem.

 opioid withdrawal timeline

-For further information on private drug rehab for opiate addiction, please call and speak to one of our friendly and experienced drug treatment experts.
+For further information on private drug rehab, please call and speak to one of our friendly and experienced drug treatment experts.

 Early Stage Opiate Withdrawal Symptoms

-Early-stage withdrawal symptoms typically occur between 4 and 24 hours from the last dose of opiates, depending on the type of opiate drug and frequency of administration.
+Early-stage withdrawal symptoms typically occur between 4 and 24 hours from the last dose, depending on the type of drug and frequency of administration.

 Early withdrawal symptoms include: